dvopalecky/gen-mapper/README.md

 * [MetaCamp](https://metacamp.org/generational-mapping-software/)
 * [TrainingFuerTrainer.de](https://www.trainingfuertrainer.de/baumzeichner/)

+## Cooperation
+Contact me if you'd like to help with translating additional languages or improving the app.

 ## Credits
 Curtis Sergeant - introduced me to the concept of generational mapping and provided useful feedback for this app
-JavaScript/CSS libraries used:
+Translators from all over the world that helped with different translations JavaScript/CSS libraries used:
 * [d3.js](https://d3js.org) - Mike Bostock
 * [FileSaver.js](https://github.com/eligrey/FileSaver.js) - Eli Grey